webix-hub/docs/data/api/refs/treedataloader.md

 <div class='h2'>Methods</div>

 {{api
-- api/treedataloader_loadbranch.md - loads data to the specified branch
+- api/treedataloader_loadbranch.md - loads data to the specified branch, as direct children of the node with the id provided }}
-}}